KushKonduru/4610-Group-5-Project-1/README.md

 Query 1: Which trainers have managed more than 10 total attendees across all their classes?

-Justification: This identifies top-tier talent.
-By joining tables and using aggregate functions, management can see who is driving the most studio volume.
+Justification: This query allows management to evaluate each trainer's performance when it comes to optimizing class capacity.

 ![Fitness Studio Data Model](Images/Query1.png)

-Query 2: List all equipment purchased more than three years ago that is located in high-temperature rooms. (high temperature > 75 degrees)
+Query 2: List all equipment purchased more 250 days ago that is located in high-temperature rooms. (high temperature > 75 degrees)

 Justification: Heat and heavy use can accelerate equipment wear.
 This query acts as a proactive maintenance tool to prevent injury or unexpected repair costs by identifying gear likely to fail